 We share our bodies with our gut microbes.
-In fact, you could even say that a lot of what we are depends on the bacteria we carry.
 They can make us thin or fat, healthy or sick, happy or depressed.
-That is why it is important to keep our microbiome well balanced.
-In this post, you will find the factors that affect the gut microbiome and ways to improve it.
+That is why many researchers and doctors believe that is important to keep our microbiome well balanced.
+Read on to learn about the many factors that can affect the human gut flora.

 Our gut microbiome is extremely important.
 The bacteria we carry have various roles in our bodies and affect our lives in a multitude of ways.
 That is why it’s important to keep them in balance.
 In this post, we review the various factors that have an impact on our gut bacteria.

 To learn more about the human gut microbiome and how it shapes our bodies and our minds, check out this post:

 What we eat has a great effect on our gut bacteria.
 If the good bacteria species in foods or supplements do not have the appropriate fuels or conditions to grow in your gut, they may not colonize.
 Therefore, your diet has a larger effect on the gut microbiota composition than probiotic supplementation .